opentripplanner/OpenTripPlanner/docs/System-Requirements.md

 ### Processor

-Single thread perfomance is an important factor for OTP's perfomance.
+Single thread performance is an important factor for OTP's performance.
 Additionally, OTP benefits from larger CPU cache as reading from memory can be a bottleneck.

 OTP's performance scales with the number of available CPU cores.
 OTP processes each request in a separate thread and depending on the configuration, a single request can use multiple threads.
 Realtime updates also run in a separate thread.
 Therefore, to have a good performance, it makes sense to have multiple cores available.
 How OTP uses parallel processing also depends on the available cores (<= 2 cores vs >2 cores) in some cases.
 Therefore, load testing should be done against a machine that doesn't differ too much from production machines.